-The painted area of the sheets are covered with a thin layer of alkyd coating varnish.
+The painted area of the sheets are covered with a thin layer of several types of coating varnish.

 The paper part of the sheet is seperated from and (partially) washed off the plastic layer.